Tomerlin Knowledge Center

 Besides using the Job Entry utility to create a job, you can use the Job Manager and the Planning Workbench.
 Use the Job Manage to review demand and do the supporting jobs.
 You can use the Planning Workbench to evaluate suggestions based on sales orders, other jobs, and inventory requests.
 Then you create the jobs which are needed.

 Using the Manufacturing Execution System (MES), your shop employees can record their time against job operations which provides one of the four costs required for job costing.
-Use the Job Tracker to review the current real-time status of any job accurately.
+Use the Job Tracker to accurately review the current real-time status of any job.
 At any point in the process, you can check a job through three key reports: the Job Traveler, the Production Detail Report, and the Time Phased Material Requirements Report.
 Each report helps your supervisors manage job production from operation to operation.

 The production cycle is completed when you indicate production is complete and when the job is finally finished or closed.
 The part quantity can then be shipped to your customers, completing the job management process.